Discrete-Time Dynamical Systems

 • Starting with the initial population stored in pop0, iterate the simulation schedule a total of 50 times to produce the 50 annual population projections.

-Alternative Approach: Create a runsim function that returns a sequence of projections (e.g., a list or array).
+Alternative Approach: Create a trajectory function that returns a sequence (such as a list or array) that contains all of the population projections.
+Print this trajectory.

-So far, our only access to the simulation trajectory has been through the examination of the printed population forecasts.
-This is far from adequate: the printed results provide very limited insight into the simulation outcomes.
-Later lectures explore a variety of tools for improving our understanding of such data.
+Up to now, the only access to the simulated population trajectory has been through a visual examination of printed numbers (i.e., the population forecasts).
+This is far from adequate: these printed results typically provide very limited insight into the simulation outcomes.
+Later chapters explore a variety of tools for improving our understanding of such data.
+Data-visualization tools will play a particularly important role.
+Data visualizations may expose patterns in the evolution of a simulation or in its final outcomes that might otherwise be missed.

 Run-Sequence Plots

-Creating an attractive and communicative plot can be difficult.
-However, programming languages and simulation toolkits often provide extensive facilities for data visualization.
-These plotting facilities vary widely across languages, and the ease of use of these facilities varies considerably.
-In some languages the builtin plotting facilities are so limited that it typically pays to export the data to a file for use by a separate plotting program.
-(A spreadsheet is often adequate to this task; a more advanced choice is gnuplot.)
+Many simulation toolkits and even many programming languages offer extensive facilities for data visualization.
+The available plotting facilities vary widely across languages, and the ease of use of these facilities varies considerably.
+In some languages the readily available plotting facilities are so limited that it typically pays to export the data to a file for input into a separate plotting program.
+[4] Future chapters explore data export in some detail.

 Population-Projection Plots

-The best approach to plotting is highly language specific.
-Some languages support easy GUI building that includes facilities for easy dynamic plotting.
-Others require additional substantial additional code even for simple plots.
+The best approach to plotting is highly toolkit specific.
+Some languages and simulation toolkits support easy GUI building that includes facilities for simple plot construction and display.
+Others require substantial additional code even for simple static plots.
 Regardless, plot creation generally has two components: setting up the options for the plot window, and plotting the data.
+Important plot options typically include the numerical limits of the two axes and an informative choice of axes labels.

 Sample Population-Projection Plot